opencomponents/oc/README.md

 You do not need node.js to do consume component on the server-side.
 The registry can provide you rendered component so that you can get server-side rendered components using any tech stack.

 Then, components are immutable and the registry allow consumers to get any version of the component.
-So, when you are the consumer too, you may choose to bind your site to the latest version of a component, if another team created a component you can consume just the latest patch, or minor version, etc.
+So, when you create a component and you are the consumer too, you may choose to bind your site to the latest version of a component; if anyone else created a component and you want to be sure it does not break your stuff, you can connect your site to just the latest patch, or minor version, etc.

 ### Server-side rendering via rest API

 You can get rendered components via the registry rest api.
 ```sh
 curl http://my-components-registry.mydomain.com/hello-world